marleeeeeey/wofares_game_engine/README.md

 2024-04-15 2300 Back to development.
 2024-04-15 2338 Fix bug with different speed for players.
 2024-04-15 2353 Fix bug when portal searching players incorrectly.
+2024-04-16 0105 Portal burst when eats enought.
+Family member summoing from the portal.
+All players moving sinchronized.

 TODO

-- Portal burst when eats enought.
-Family member summoing from the portal.
 - Level begin when portals eats all family except one player.
 - All players moving sinchronized (by WASD) but active one may attack.
 - Every player has a unique attack.